 Saint Paul’s has been a worship site since ancient times.
 In 604, a wooden church was built in honor of the Apostle Saint Paul on the site of an ancient Greek temple, making it the oldest church in England.
 In 1666, a great fire which lasted four days devastated the center of the medieval city and destroyed the church.
 Years later, it was rebuilt to become the grand cathedral you can see today.

-Inside, a large dome takes center stage.
+Getting inside with the audioguide, a large dome takes center stage.
 At 85 meters high, it was inspired by the dome which Michelangelo designed for Saint Peter’s Basilica in Rome.
-The interior is composed of three circular galleries: the Whispering Gallery, which is known for its incredible acoustics, the Stone Gallery, and the Golden Gallery, which boasts excellent views of the city.
+The interior is composed of three circular galleries: the Whispering Gallery, which is known for its incredible acoustics, the Stone Gallery, and the Golden Gallery, which boasts excellent views of the city with the audioguide (audioguides).

 The crypt is also part of the Cathedral structure.
 Within it lie the remains of historical British figures such as Admiral Nelson, Alexander Fleming, Winston Churchill and the Duke of Wellington.